LoRyder1/Kevin_Bacon_Number/README.md

 # Kevin_Bacon_Number
-solving the bacon number problem
+- solving the bacon number problem using a graph database (i.e. neo4j)
+- using oracle of bacon api to get bacon number working with xml, nokogiri, etc.